-Experience the bioluminescence magic in Krabi
+Experience the magic of bioluminescence phytoplanktons

 The shimmering organisms on the beach water forge a magical setup.
 To witness this phenomenal brilliance, Railay beach(the most popular beach in Krabi and favorite sunset spot) and Ton Sai would be ideal.
 The best way to watch the scintillating phytoplanktons would be to take the seven island tour which includes night snorkeling surrounded by phytoplankton.
 Alternatively, shell out extra bucks and hire a private boat to take you the phytoplankton spot.

 Krabi is one of the 15 locations where you can to see bioluminescence.

 The four island snorkel tour from Krabi includes a visit to Poda Island, Chicken Island, Phra Nang Cave, and so on.
 It costs about 500 THB.
 Starts at 9:00 AM and goes on for about 6 hours.

 For those who prefer a later start to their day, the seven island tour offers a similar itinerary, but with the added attraction of a sunset over the islands, and the chance of swimming with bioluminescent plankton.

 Activities – snorkeling, cliff jumping and bioluminescence sighting.
 I would recommend the seven island tour.
 It is totally worth it!
 It costs about 950 THB.
 Starts at 2:00 PM and goes on for about 7 hours.